linode/docs/docs/platform/object-storage/host-static-site-object-storage/index.md

     {{</ output >}}

     {{< note >}}
-The Linode Object Storage early access Beta provides SSL enabled by default.
+Linode Object Storage provides SSL enabled by default.
 This means you can access your Object Storage bucket using `https`, as well.
 {{</ note >}}

 1. Use s3cmd's `sync` command to upload the contents of your static site's `public` directory to your Object Storage bucket.
 This step will make your site available publicly on the Internet.
 Ensure you are in your site's root directory on your computer (e.g. `/home/username/example-site`):